Getting Started

 - Identity and Personality — the section of the bot editor that holds your bot's identity, personality, and backstory fields.

-- Magic Bot Creator — Cantina's guided bot creation path.
-On iPhone and Web, tap Start Creating.
-The app generates personality, voice, and backstory for you based on your inputs; you pick from auto-generated options.
+- Magic Character Creator — Cantina's guided bot creation path.
+Tap Start Creating.
+The app generates personality, voice, and backstory for you based on your inputs; you can pick from auto-generated options.

 - mild / spicy — content settings on a bot.
 Spicy allows edgier language; mild keeps things G-rated.